agateau/rstblog-tools/README.md

 ## rstblog-new

-Asks a few questions and create a new post, marked as private.
+Asks a few questions and creates a new post in the `drafts` folder.
 Offers to start editing the post with default editor.

 ## rstblog-publish

+If the post is still in the `drafts` folder, make it public, set the `pub_date` and move it to the proper blog post folder.

-Make a post public and update the `pub_date` to now.
-This is useful to produce accurate dates in feeds.
-So that the new post appears on top when an aggregator fetches it.
+If the post is already public, update the `pub_date` to now.
+This is useful to produce accurate dates in feeds so that the new post appears on top when an agregator fetches it.

 ## rstblog-edit